Top 10 Quicksilver Messenger Service Songs

 Photo: Capitol Records, Public domain, via Wikimedia Commons

 Gary Duncan reformed Quicksilver Messenger Service in 1986 with no other original members.
-In the 2000s, Gary Duncan and David Freiberg went back out on the road as Quicksilver Messenger Service one final time and toured until Gary Duncan passed away in 2019.
-Many of the band’s original or early members, such as John Cipollina, Jim Murry, Nicky Hopkins, and Dino Valenti, had previously passed away.
+In the 2000s, Gary Duncan and David Freiberg went back out on the road as Quicksilver Messenger Service one final time, touring until Duncan passed away in 2019.
+Many of the band’s original or early members, such as John Cipollina, Jim Murray, Nicky Hopkins, and Dino Valenti, had previously passed away.
 Our Top 10 Quicksilver Messenger Service Songs list looks back at the years between 1968 and 1975.

 # 10 – Gypsy Lights